gwernjames/gwernjames/README.md

-# Siwmae, I'm Gwern James 🏴󠁧󠁢󠁷󠁬󠁳󠁿
+# Siwmae 🏴󠁧󠁢󠁷󠁬󠁳󠁿

 Welcome to my GitHub profile!

 I’m a self-motivated and approachable individual with experience as a Performance Analyst in rugby environments worldwide.
 I bring strong technical and soft skills, and I’m fluent in Welsh and English.

 I’m now transitioning into software development, focusing on QA automation.
 Having relied on software throughout my career, I believe in building tools that are reliable, efficient, and user-friendly.